SchwarTech/play2-curator-service-discovery/README.md

 How to use it in your Play 2 app?
 ==============

 To enable the CSDP plugin in your Play 2 application, you have to add it as a dependency.
 Since it's hosted on my custom repository, you also have to add the url to this repository.
-Your **build.sbt**-file should look something like this:
+Your **build.sbt** file should look something like this:

     libraryDependencies ++= Seq(
         "com.schwartech" %% "play2-curator-service-discovery" % "1.0-SNAPSHOT"